jordanbrauer/fullstack-mb-graphql/SLIDES.md

 - learning curve – totally different paradigm
 - performance – schema & query parsing overhead
 - messy/unorganized – requires (cross-team) discipline
+- familiarity for public APIs might be low

 ---

-# ..・ヾ(。＞＜)シ Demo Time

-### ‿︵‿︵‿︵‿ヽ(°□° )ノ︵‿︵‿︵‿︵

----

-# Recap/Key things
+# ┐( ˘_˘ )┌ Recap/Key things

 - there is no `SELECT *`, only fields
 - resolvers are functions which return (scalar or structured) data for a field in the graph
 - the schema represents your business domain, not the application (business language, not jargon)
-- federation & microservices let you compose a graph where each service is a contributer to the graph
+- federation lets you compose a graph where each service is a contributer to the graph

 ---